 Normal maintenance and improvements of Town of Dennis publicly owned roads;

 Any work or projects for which all necessary approvals and permits have been issued before the effective date of this bylaw.

 This bylaw shall be administered by the Building Commissioner.
 The Building Commissioner shall approve no application of any kind nor drawings or specifications which are not in all respects in conformance with this bylaw.

-The Building Commissioner shall be under the supervision of the Board of Selectmen and shall be subject to such administrative procedures as it may prescribe for the proper conduct of this office.
+The Building Commissioner shall be under the supervision of the Select Board and shall be subject to such administrative procedures as it may prescribe for the proper conduct of this office.
 The Building Commissioner shall submit an annual report in January of each year of the work of his office.

 The Building Commissioner shall make inspections of all sites covered under this bylaw within the Town and may, for these purposes, enter upon the premises where such operations are carried on at all reasonable times.

 Violations and penalties.

 Any person, corporation or entity found in violation of any provisions of this bylaw shall be punished by a fine in accordance with the following schedule of fines, and each day that the violation continues shall constitute a separate offense:

 Notice of violation and procedure shall be in accordance with MGL c.
 40, § 21D (noncriminal disposition).